LONGLEAT 10K

 In 1949, Longleat House became the first privately owned stately home to open to the public commercially.
 But its history extends much further back.
 Built between 1567 and 1580, it has been lived in by sixteen generations of the Thynn family.
 Today it is the family home of the 8th Marquess and Marchioness of Bath.

 Did you know that Longleat was the first Safari Park to open outside of Africa in 1966?
 Home to over 120 species, you can see the amazing animals by car, foot, train, bus and boat.
-Obviously you can not see the animals during race day as the safari park will be closed in preparation for it's opening weekend, just a week later!
+Unfortunately you can not see the animals during race day as the safari park will be closed in preparation for its opening weekend, just a week later!
+In fact it is because the park is closed to the public which allows to run the 10K in late January.

 For more information please go to: - www.longleat.co.uk -